Lara Trump Will Deliver #RealNews About Donald Trump On #Facebook

 But now that Lara Trump is in her last trimester, she is putting her media skills to work in order to help Donald Trump.

-Recently Eric and Lara Trump have been traveling with President Donald Trump to rallies in places like Ohio and West Virginia, and Lara Trump is said to be ready to do short presentations in support of President Trump on Facebook soon.
+Recently, Eric and Lara Trump have been traveling with President Donald Trump to rallies in places like Ohio and West Virginia, and Lara Trump is said to be ready to do short presentations in support of President Trump on Facebook soon.
 The purpose of these presentations is to share the positive stories about Donald Trump that the mainstream media isn’t sharing.

 “I bet you haven’t heard about all the accomplishments the president had this week because there’s so much fake news out there.”